broadinstitute/gatk/README.md

     * This creates a zip archive in the `build/` directory with a name like `gatk-VERSION.zip` containing a complete standalone GATK distribution, including our launcher `gatk`, both the local and spark jars, and this README.
     * You can also run GATK commands directly from the root of your git clone after running this command.
+    * Note that you *must* have a full git clone in order to build GATK.
+The zipped source code alone is not buildable.

 * **Other ways to build:**
     * `./gradlew installDist`